kubeflow/examples/CONTRIBUTING.md

 common use case.
 It makes use of well-known or straightforward datasets and performs well-understood functions.

 A good example is easily digestible by our user base.
+The examples hosted here must serve a number of diverse, but overlapping skillsets.
 Each example does not need to cover all users, but should accommodate at least one set of expected core competencies from the roles in this list:

 * DevOps engineer
 * ML engineer